 It is also important to remember that Pinterest has an ever-changing algorithm, which means that we have to adjust our strategies accordingly.
 This requires some commitment.
 Carly spends anywhere from 15 minutes to over an hour on Pinterest every day.
 I have spent 20 minutes every day over the last two weeks.
 I pin in the morning while I have breakfast, during the day whenever I have time (like on the toilet 😆 and on the bus) and then in the evening before I go to bed.

 Pinning has become somewhat of a daily routine and I actually really enjoy it.
-I mean, what is 20 minutes of your time when you get results like this!?
+I mean, what are 20 minutes of your time when you get results like this!?

 Why I recommend it